-- (a) Notes the two court cases cited by the State party imposing sanctions for inciting ethnic hatred, and that between 2015 and June 2018, no criminal complaints were received and no criminal investigations were conducted relating to racial discrimination in Macao, China; - (b) Recalls that an absence or a low number of complaints does not signify the absence of racist hate crimes or expressions of racial hatred, but may indicate barriers in invoking the rights in the Convention, including a lack of public awareness of the rights under the Convention; a lack of access to, availability of or confidence in methods for seeking judicial recourse; fear of reprisals; and limited access to the police including due to language barriers or a lack of attention to or sensitivity to cases of racial discrimination; - (c) Is concerned by the lack of information on tools made available to assist victims in reporting hate crimes.
-Similarly, - (d) The Committee is also concerned by reports from Hong Kong, China of negative portrayals and hostile statements in traditional and social media targeting ethnic minorities, in particular South Asians, by inflammatory public statements made against them, and by reports that commensurate action is not consistently taken by the authorities in Hong Kong, China, in response to acts of hate speech.
+- (a) Notes the two court cases cited by the State party imposing sanctions for inciting ethnic hatred, and that, between 2015 and June 2018, no criminal complaints were received and no criminal investigations were conducted relating to racial discrimination in Macao, China; - (b) Recalls that an absence or a small number of complaints does not signify the absence of racial discrimination or expressions of racial hatred, but may rather indicate that there are barriers to the invoking of the rights in the Convention, including a lack of public awareness of the rights under the Convention; a lack of access to, availability of or confidence in methods for seeking judicial recourse; fear of reprisals; and limited access to the police including due to language barriers or a lack of attention to or sensitivity to cases of racial discrimination; - (c) Is concerned by the lack of information on tools made available to assist victims in reporting hate crimes; - (d) Is also concerned by reports from Hong Kong, China of negative portrayals and hostile statements in traditional and social media targeting ethnic minorities, in particular South Asians, by inflammatory public statements made against them, and by reports that commensurate action is not consistently taken by the authorities in Hong Kong, China in response to acts of hate speech.
 In this regard, the Committee notes the absence of statistics provided by Hong Kong, China on sanctions imposed for acts of racist hate speech (arts.
 2 and 4). - 16.
-Recalling its general recommendations No. 7 (1985) relating to the implementation of article 4 of the Convention and No. 35 (2013) on combating racist hate speech, the Committee recommends that the State party, including Hong Kong, China, and Macao, China: - (a) Conduct training programmes on racist hate crimes for police, prosecutors, members of the judiciary and other law enforcement officers, including on the difficulties faced by victims in reporting such crimes; - (b) Ensure that law enforcement officials consistently monitor, record, investigate, prosecute and sanction racist hate crimes; - (c) Establish specialized prosecutors on hate crimes, and encourage them to initiate proceedings ex officio in cases of racist hate crimes and racist hate speech, as proposed in the Committee's general recommendation No. 31;
+Recalling its general recommendations No. 7 (1985) relating to the implementation of article 4 of the Convention and No. 35 (2013) on combating racist hate speech, the Committee recommends that the State party, including Hong Kong, China and Macao, China: - (a) Conduct training programmes on racist hate crimes for police, prosecutors, members of the judiciary and other law enforcement officers, including on the difficulties faced by victims in reporting such crimes; - (b) Ensure that law enforcement officials consistently monitor, record, investigate, prosecute and sanction racist hate crimes; - (c) Establish specialized prosecutors on hate crimes, and encourage them to initiate proceedings ex officio in cases of racist hate crimes and racist hate speech, as proposed in the Committee's general recommendation No. 31 (2005) on the prevention of racial discrimination in the administration and functioning of the criminal justice system; - (d) Ensure that victims of racist hate crimes and hate speech receive support to facilitate reporting and are provided with appropriate remedies; - $\left(e\right)$ $\;$ Ensure that politicians publicly condemn racist hate speech and hate crimes.

-- (d) Ensure that victims of racist hate crimes and hate speech receive support to facilitate reporting and are provided with appropriate remedies; and - (e) Ensure that politicians publicly condemn racist hate speech and hate crimes. - 17.
-The Committee requests that the State party, including Hong Kong, China, and Macao, China, provide in its next periodic report statistics or administrative records, disaggregated by ethnic origin and national origin of the victims, on investigations, prosecutions, convictions, sentences, sanctions and remedies for racist hate crimes.
+17. The Committee requests that the State party, including Hong Kong, China and Macao, China, provide in its next periodic report statistics or administrative records, disaggregated by ethnic origin and national origin of the victims, on investigations, prosecutions, convictions, sentences, sanctions and remedies for racist hate crimes.